-30 Gifts For The Sex-Position Adventurer In Your Life
+Gifts For The Sex-Position Adventurer In Your Life

-I love fucking on a flat, bed-like surface just as much as the next person, but that doesn’t mean mixing things up can’t be fun — or even a game-changer.
+I love to have sex on a flat, bed-like surface just as much as the next person, but that doesn’t mean mixing things up can’t be fun — or even a game-changer.

-Before I became a sex educator, I used to slide a firm pillow under my bum during sex because it intensified the sensations dramatically, though I wasn’t quite sure why.
+Before I became a sex educator, I used to slide a firm pillow under my butt during sex because it intensified the sensations dramatically, though I wasn’t quite sure why.
 But when I started selling sex toys several years ago, I realized that there were actual pillows designed for sex!
 Yes, my regular sleeping pillow did the job, but the expertly crafted shape of my first ramp-shaped pillow made me realize that proper positioning and angling allowed me to directly target my G-spot.
 Instead of wiggling around, adjusting, and only sometimes successfully getting my sweet spots hit, this pillow made every part of my crotch easily accessible.

 I didn’t use it solely for partnered penetrative sex, either.
 My new pillow made a great back jack for reclined masturbation and for eating snacks in bed while watching a movie.
 It made me view sex in an entirely new way — or at least on an entirely new plane.
 There was something about using this prop that made my body feel as though everything was anatomically aligned, like a yoga block or bolster that supports your body so you can comfortably and easily enjoy a position.
 It made some of the more difficult sex positions more manageable and helped me incorporate other sex toys into partnered sex.